 Thanksgiving is a time to celebrate with friends and family.
-While eating that extra piece of pumpkin pie may be common during today’s celebration, this traditional holiday started a whole lot differently.
-It took centuries before Thanksgiving became a nationally celebrated day.
+While eating that extra piece of pumpkin pie may be common during today’s celebration, this traditional holiday started very differently.
+It took centuries before Thanksgiving became a celebrated day across the nation.

 Brief History of Thanksgiving

-A group of religious separatists left Plymouth, England, in September 1620 on the small ship Mayflower, seeking a place where they could practice their faith freely.
-It took 66 days to arrive near the tip of Cape Cod and then another month to reach the Massachusetts Bay, where they finally began establishing a village.
+In September 1620, a group of religious separatists left Plymouth, England, on the small ship named Mayflower, seeking a place where they could practice their faith freely.
+It took 66 days to arrive near the tip of Cape Cod and then another month to reach Massachusetts Bay, where they finally started a village.

-The first winter was so brutal, most of the colonists (also called the Pilgrims) stayed aboard ship, suffering from diseases and exposure.
+The first winter was so brutal, most of the colonists (also called the pilgrims) stayed aboard ship, suffering from diseases and exposure.
 Only half of the original passengers lived through the winter.
 When the group went ashore in March, they were met by an Abenaki Indian who surprisingly greeted them in English.
 When he came back a few days later, he brought a man named Squanto with him.
-Squanto was from the Patuxet tribe, who had been kidnapped and sold into slavery by an English sea captain.
-He had escaped and returned to his home.
+Squanto was from the Patuxet tribe.
+He had been kidnapped and sold into slavery by an English sea captain, but had escaped and returned to his home.

-The dinner didn’t consist of traditional dishes we associate with the holiday today.
+The dinner didn’t consist of the dishes we eat during the holiday today.
 Many of the foods were prepared using Native American cooking methods and spices.

-In 1817, New York became the first state to officially adopt an annual Thanksgiving holiday and other states followed, although they each celebrated on different days.
+The first U.S. president, George Washington, tried to start a Thanksgiving holiday, but it was just a one-time event.
+In 1817, New York became the first state to officially adopt an annual Thanksgiving.
+Other states followed, but they each celebrated on different days.

 Sarah Josepha Hale is a famous author noted for the nursery rhyme “Mary Had a Little Lamb.”
-She was so adamant about establishing a national holiday of Thanksgiving that in 1827 she launched a campaign for it.
+She was so adamant about starting a national holiday of Thanksgiving that in 1827 she launched a campaign for it.
 She is known as the “Mother of Thanksgiving” because of her dedication to the cause.
-After 36 years, President Abraham Lincoln acknowledged her attempts.
-During the Civil War, he issued a proclamation asking Americans to turn to God to “commend to his tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife” and to “heal the wounds of the nation.”
-Lincoln scheduled the national Thanksgiving holiday for the final Thursday in November.

 - Lobster, seal, and swans were on the Pilgrims’ menu.